 U-locks and chains tend to be easier to use than folding locks, but it depends on the type of structure you are using to secure your bicycle.
 U-locks are easiest on standard bike racks, while chains are perfect for larger structures like trees or lampposts.
 We appreciate that ABUS attempted to make a folding lock as easy to use as these other lock forms.
 However, our reviewers wished it was just three inches longer (making the task of locking a bike even more manageable).

 The mount is also a cinch to install.
 If you opt to use the sturdy hook and loop straps, the installation takes no more than 15 seconds.
 If you fasten the mount to the water bottle cage screw holes, it's straightforward and complete within a minute.

 The uGrip Bordo offers solid versatility.
 It's large enough to lock up the frame and wheel to an immovable structure.
 The rotating plates are not as flexible as chains, but some of our testers found it easier to maneuver around structures with difficult shapes and easier than inflexible U-locks.
-Even with large bikes with cyclocross tires, it was possible to remove the front wheel to lock it up with the rear wheel and frame.
-For this use, it's a smidge more versatile than the INBIKE model.
+Even with large bikes with cyclocross tires, removing the front wheel to lock it up with the rear wheel and frame was possible.

-It's unlikely that you'll be able to lock up your saddle or panniers in addition to both wheels and frame, even after removing it from the seat post.
+It's unlikely that you'll be able to lock up all your biking gear, such as a saddle or bike panniers, in addition to both wheels and frame, even after removing it from the seat post.
 If you're concerned, it's best to remove and take them with you.
 Furthermore, it can't reach back and also lock up a cargo trailer, and it's a poor choice for securing motorcycles and mopeds.
-For these purposes, consider the long and mega-beefy Kryptonite New York Fahgettaboudit Chain and Disc Lock.